Bryantcornwell/CV-ORB-image-stitcher/README.md

 To check for a good match, the ratio of closest and next_closest hamming distances compared to a threshold of 0.75 for each match.
 If the ratio is lower than the threshold, it is considered a good match and the corresponding points are passed to a list.

 The assignment hinted the use of agglomerative clustering since we had pairwise distances between objects and not a feature for each image.
-Given a value k and the inputted images, we fit the orb pair distances utilizing sklearn's agglomerative clustering algorithm to generate clusters.
+Given the input number of clusters, k, and the input images, we fit the orb pair distances utilizing sklearn's agglomerative clustering algorithm to generate clusters.
 Each cluster is added to a dictionary and used to determine the pairwise clustering accuracy.
 The accuracy is computed by adding the number of true positive and true negatives together and dividing by the total number of possible pairs of images.
 A pair is a true positive is when a pair has the same image name and is in the same cluster.